idanjo1789/shopping-backend-microservices/README.md

 - favorites are saved in the database
 - favorites remain after logout/login
 - only logged-in users can use favorites

-The shop page also indicates whether an item is already in favorites.

 ---